Best Camping Pillows of 2025

 Cons

-• Foam chips can feel lumpy
+• Foam scraps feel chunky

 The REI Trailmade Mummy Bag Pillow is an affordable option that slips inside the hood of a mummy sleeping bag for all-night comfort that stays put.
 This pillow is plush enough for camping, light enough for backpacking, and packable enough for travel, so it’s an excellent choice if you’re looking for a do-it-all pillow.